OpenMW/openmw/README-win32.txt

 openmw-dll-pack.zip      - library pack

-You only need to download either the binary package or the source code, not both.
+You only need the binary or the source package, not both.
 The DLL pack is needed in both cases.
-The DLL pack does not change from version to version unless specified, so you should only need to download it once.

-If you downloaded the binary release, keep reading.
-If you got the source release, please read COMPILE-win32.txt first, then return here for final configuration instructions.
+If downloaded the source release, please read COMPILE-win32.txt before reading the rest of this file.

 Configuration
 -------------------

 OpenMW assumes you have the Morrowind data files in c:\Program Files\Bethesda Softworks\Morrowind\Data Files\ .
-If this is not the case, you should edit openmw.ini first.
+If this is not where you have installed Morrowind, you should edit the openmw.ini file.

 Running